 Points of Pride

-- Eanes ISD and all nine schools nabbed top state and national rankings by research site Niche, including Westlake High School named as fourth best high school in Texas.
-Eanes ISD came in at second in the nation, number one in the state.
+- Eanes ISD nabbed top state and national rankings by research site Niche for 2021, including number one in the state, 11th in the nation.

 Westlake High School